Ali Morteza Samsam Bakhtiari: Biography

 Bakhtiari was a member of the Bakhtiari tribe.

 He held a Ph.D. in chemical engineering from the Swiss Federal Institute of Technology in Zurich, Switzerland.
 He had been a part-time lecturer for the Technical Faculty at Tehran University for many years.
 Bakhtiari wrote a number of short essays and is the author of Peaks and Troughs which is about the modern history of Iran.

 Bakhtiari suggested that it would require an act of god for the world to avoid warring over depleting energy resources.
 He also believed that a peak in natural gas would be more shocking than peak oil because natural gas is less fluid and requires pipelines and LNG facilities to export overseas.

 Bakhtiari was featured in the 2004 documentary The End of Suburbia.

-Bakhtiari died suddenly of a heart attack in 2007.
+Bakhtiari suddenly died of a heart attack in 2007.
 His funeral and burial were in Tehran.
 He was survived by his children, Amir Bahman and Golbenaz Samsam Bakhtiari.